Speedcubing-Canada/speedcubing-canada-web/README.md

 ```shell
 gunicorn -b :8083 backend:app
 ```
-If you use pycharm, you can also create a flask configuration and run it from there (keep in mind the target folder is `back/backend`.
+If you use pycharm, you can also create a flask configuration and run it from there.
+Keep in mind the target folder is `back/backend`.

 ## Datastore emulator